deontpearson/my-environment/README.md

-# dotfiles
+# My Environment

-A collection of dotfiles for my development machine
+A collection of dotfiles, scripts, aliases, and functions I use on my work / development machine